zx0223winner/HSDSnake/docs/Usage.md

 ### Prepare the primary protein for the input file
-`Purpose`: This rule is preprocessing step for extract the longest transcript encoding for each gene, and use the primary protein for the rest of analysis.
+`Purpose`: This rule is the preprocessing step for extracting the longest transcript encoding for each gene, and use the primary protein for the rest of analysis.

 > [!Note]
-> Due to alternative splicing, the mRNA isoform/transcript can have different length which encoding the protein product with different ID but from same gene.
+> Due to alternative splicing, the mRNA isoform/transcript can have different lengths, which encoding the protein product with different ID but from same gene.
 This step is to minimize the misprediction of gene duplicates for those proteins encoded by alternative splicing transcitps having similiar fucntional domains.

 `scripts`: